-We made our way through the town to a nearby hilltop, where both a castle and a large basilica overlooks the river.
+After a tedious train ride, I had finally reached Esztergom.
+Once the capital of Hungary, today it’s a lot less busy.
+I walked through the town to a nearby hilltop, where both a castle and a large basilica overlook the Danube river.
 The basilica is impossible to miss, being the largest church in Hungary.

-The allure of exploration is irresistible and an hour later we were walking across the bridge into Slovakia.
+The allure of exploration is irresistible and an hour later I’m walking across the bridge into Slovakia.

-The Slovakian border town of Štúrovo may not be the most exciting sight, but it was fun to walk around.
-Passed a few closed shops and the statue of Ján III.
-Sobieski.
-Finally we found an open place and sat down for an ice-cold pint of Zlatý Bažant.
+The Slovakian border town of Štúrovo is not the most exciting sight.
+I walk past a few closed shops and the statue of Ján III.
+Sobieski before finally finding an open place, which magically provides an ice-cold pint of Zlatý Bažant.

 Comments